Skin Health Gummies: What Really Makes Them Hold Up

 • Greater susceptibility to yeast/mold issues depending on the system

 For skin health gummies in particular, consumers judge quality instantly by chew and mouthfeel.
-If aw isn’t controlled, the product can lose that premium feel long before the expiration date.
+If aw isn’t controlled, the product loses that premium feel long before the expiration date.

 Thermal History: The Part of the “Formula” That Never Appears on the Label

-One of the biggest misconceptions in gummies is that the ingredient list is the entire formula.
-In reality, your process specification is part of the formulation.
-Temperature and time exposure during cooking, holding, vacuum steps, and depositing all affect the final structure of the gummy-and how it behaves months later.
+The ingredient list isn’t the entire formula.
+Your process specification is part of the formulation.
+Temperature and time exposure during cooking, holding, vacuum steps, and depositing all affect the final structure of the gummy — and how it behaves months later.

 • Cook temperature and hold time